 The reason I’m not even considering Fiverr gigs a part of the legitimate logo design industry is because the results you get from those gigs are not logos.
 What you typically get are plagiarized graphics placed on a white background (if you’re lucky), which makes them literally useless for any practical purpose.

 So let’s move on to actual logos.
 What’s the difference between low, mid and high end logo design services?

 The main difference is the process

 When I said that $100 logos, $1.000 logos and $10.000 are not the same thing, what I meant is that the process used to get to these logos differs.
 While the result might appear similar to an untrained eye, the work that went in it is of a different order of magnitude.

 I’m not even talking about the operating costs here.

 A legitimate business pays taxes, their own healthcare, bookkeeping fees, expensive professional design tools and equipment.
-People in the Western Europe, North America and Australia have higher costs of living than Eastern Europe, South America, Africa or most Asian countries.
+People in the Western Europe, North America, and Australia have higher costs of living than those in Eastern Europe, South America, Africa, or most Asian countries.
 All of these conditions factor into the designer’s rates—someone might be able to offer the same level of service for a lower price because their operating costs are lower.
+(That’s why my services are cheaper than that of an American or a British designer with a comparable level of skill and experience.)
 But let’s put that aside for now, because we could be here all day analyzing spreadsheets.

 Before we get into the process thing, I’d like to point out one other difference that’s rarely discussed in the design circles.